RobG66/Gamelist-Manager/README.md

 - View game media with video playback
 - Edit or delete items from the gamelist
 - Clear or update scraper dates
-- Identify non-playable MAME games
+- Identify non-playable MAME roms
 - Save your cleaned up gamelist!

 The easiest method of use is to map a network drive to the share  \\batocera\share.
 The default credentials are user:root, password:linux